 Technology has disrupted many industries worldwide, but most people don’t think about its impact on the freight and cargo industry.
-One of the chief impacts has been in spot freight rates, or spot-buy freight, as it is often called.
+One of the chief impacts has been on spot freight rates, also called spot-buy freight.

 What is spot buy or spot market freight, and how is it changing the logistics industry long-term?

 To fully explain spot freight, we need to define a couple of other terms: spot buy freight and spot rates.

 Spot-buy freight, also known as spot freight, is the process a shipper goes through to obtain multiple quotes from logistic service providers (LSPs) to transport their goods from point A to point B.

 The term was originally coined for making “on the spot” decisions about urgent freight.
 But you can use it for a wide variety of freight solutions.
 In many cases, a shipper is looking for an “end to end” quote.
 For instance, some international shipping might be picked up by a trucking company first, transported to a port, shipped using intermodal transportation, picked up at the destination port, and trucked again to the final delivery location.
 Spot-buy freight combines these multiple services into a single quote.

 Still, spot freight is most commonly used when a shipment needs to be expedited.